PoLonisOP/Master-Research/README.md

     string basefilename = "/home/polon/Desktop/Master-Research/Output_trace_ne_yt_adj.txt";
     string basefilename2 = "/home/polon/Desktop/Master-Research/Output_trace_ne_yt_csr.txt";
   ```
   basefilename is the output trace of Adj list format, and basefilename2 is for CSR format.
+The Output_trace can be put into MQSim's `workload.xml` directly.
 ### GraLoc operation
-GraLoc, a graph partitioning solution designed to be NAND flash memory-friendly by considering graph locality during data placement.
-The proposed solution aims to maximize graph locality within a single page, effectively minimizing read amplification during the graph partitioning process.
-Our experiments demonstrate a significant improvement in storage performance during graph partitioning.
-You can choose our method with `pre` in the `main.cpp` line `24`.
+Choose our method with `pre` in the `main.cpp` line `24`.
 * `memory_for_pre.hpp` input:
   same as `memory.hpp`.
 * `pre_processing.cpp` output: